Food Production

 Organic Agriculture

-Many farmers who practice organic techniques do not get certified, or they allow their certification to lapse.
-One barrier to certification is cost—roughly $1,000 per farm per year, though there is a cost-share program through the USDA that reimburses 75% of the cost.
+Several barriers exist to obtaining and maintaining a USDA-organic certification.
+One barrier is cost—roughly $1,000 per farm per year.
 Another barrier is the amount of documentation needed to obtain and retain the certification.
 A third barrier is that the cost and paperwork required can result in a lack of economic incentive to get certified.
 It takes three years for farms to transition from conventional to organic due to the time it takes to rebuild soil health through organic means.
 Farmers can face financial hardships in the interim due to increased expenses and labor without being able to receive a premium price for organic products.

 “Certified transitional” addresses this three-year gap.
 Farmers transitioning to organic production can market their products using this language starting in the second year of transition.
 Also shown on the dashboard are exempt operations, or farms with less than $5,000 in gross annual organic sales that are exempt from certification but can market their products as organic if they comply with USDA Organic standards.